hH-13/MagicPodsPlasmoid/README.md

 A KDE 6 widget that allows you to control AirPods, Beats, and Galaxy Buds headphones directly from the panel.

+> :warning: **This version removes some functionality and adds some cosmetic/stability fixes**: Removes the headphones tab and the codec selection option, makes the hover tooltip more informative, and adds some stability improvements to (try and) ensure consistent behaviour across reconnects.

 ![](./docs/images/screenshot-1.png)

 ## 🎨 Features